programminghistorian/ph-submissions/lessons/OCR_and_Machine_Translation.md

   convert $f -deskew 80% $f
 done
 ```
 The second command will deskew each picture as well.
 That is, the `deskew` command will make sure that the body of the text is parallel with the bottom of the page.
 Remember, the `chop` commands will remove the specified amounts of pixels regardless of if there is text on them.
 Therefore, you will want to be careful about the contents of the folder you use with this script.
 This script will not only remove the same amount from the same location on each picture, it will also save over the original picture with the edited version.
 To avoid saving over the original, simply change the second `$f`.
-For example, if my files were named in the IMG_xxxx.jpg format, I would replace the second `$f` with `${f%.*}_EDITED.jpg`.
+For example, if your files were named in the IMG_xxxx.jpg format, you would replace the second `$f` with `${f%.*}_EDITED.jpg`.
 This will remove the filename extension from the filename for each file and insert “EDITED.jpg” to distinguish the edited versions.

 A final useful script will reduce noise in the image.
 As discussed above, noise refers to unwanted variations in the brightness and color of digital media.
 In the case of example one, we can see a large number of black dots of varying size and shape splattered all over the document.
 This could be the result of problems with the copying device or damage to the original document.
 The ImageMagick `despeckle` command detects and reduces these dots.
 However, the `despeckle` command has no [parameters](https://en.wikipedia.org/wiki/Parameter_(computer_programming)).
 To meaningfully decrease the size of the spots on document one, you will have to repeatedly run the `despeckle` command on your file.
 Rewriting commands over and over would be tedious.
 Luckily, we can write a script that will repeat the command multiple times for us.